daohu527/dig-into-apollo/readme.md

 ## Friendly tips

-If git clone on github is too slow, pls try apollo **[mirror](https://gitee.com/baidu/apolloauto)**.
+If "git clone" on github is too slow, pls try apollo **[mirror](https://gitee.com/baidu/apolloauto)**.
 If you need more help and want to learning together, please add WeChat official accounts `fzyd006`.

 ## Table of Contents